Klosmi/WP-dev/WPDevNotes.md

  - __[Gutemberg](https://wordpress.org/gutenberg/)__
 it is WP's own FSE
-Gutenberg development requires knowledge of JavaScript and react.
+Gutenberg development requires knowledge of JavaScript and React.

 The main drawback of full site editing is the development experience.